AnotherFullstackDev/dynamodb-toolkit/README.md

   - Query;
   - Scan;
   - Transactions ???;

+#### Read

+- Strongly and eventually consistent read modes;
+- Specifying projection (a subset of attributes) when fetching items;
+- Automatic pagination of a response in case `LastEvaluatedKey` is present in the Query result;

+#### Data change

+- Specifying condition expression when updating/deleting items.
+It is necessary to implement "offline lock";
+- Update operations including atomic updates;
+- Type of the returned value after update (UPDATED_NEW);
+- Type of information returned about consumed capacity (ReturnConsumedCapacity);
+- When an item is updated the primary key cannot be changed.
+It can be incorporated in the type system;
-- Providing possibility to conveniently handle a retry?
+- Posibility to specify a client key for client updates

+### Schema

+- Code level schema builder with extended types for applications;
 - Automatically added fields:
   - Created at;
   - Updated at - useful for implementing offline lock;
   - Updated by - ???

-- Automatic pagination of a response in case `LastEvaluatedKey` is present in the Query result;
+- Consistent partition ans sort key creation with some utilities; TODO: what is this about?

 ## Existing utilities and solutions to evaluate